Who We Are Today

 “More than an Aberdeen paper”

 Donrey Media Group headquartered in Fort Smith, Arkansas and owned by Donald W. Reynolds, bought the paper on Nov.
 1, 1968.
-On March 2, 1969, it became The Daily World to signify that it was "more than an Aberdeen paper."
+On March 2, 1969, it became The Daily World to signify that it was “more than an Aberdeen paper.”
 On that same day, Donrey announced that the Saturday edition was being jettisoned in favor of a Sunday paper, the first in 60 years.
 The company reinstated the Saturday afternoon edition in April of 1970.
 The Daily World was a seven-day-a-week paper for the first time since 1909.
 The Daily World newspaper dedicated its new $1.7 million plant at State and Michigan streets in June of 1973.
 In 1993, following the death of Reynolds the Donrey Media Group was purchased by Stephens Inc. of Little Rock, Arkansas.
-The group was renamed the Stephens Media Group and is now headquartered at the company's flagship newspaper, the Las Vegas Review Journal.
+The group was renamed the Stephens Media Group and is now headquartered at the company’s flagship newspaper, the Las Vegas Review Journal.
 Since then, The Daily World has kept pace with the rapid changes in technology and in 1998 went through a complete redesign of the newspaper.
 Since that time the newspaper has become fully paginated, uses all-digital photography, and made major pressroom and prepress upgrades to facilitate more full color pages.
-It was also in 1998 that the newspaper launched its web site, www.thedailyworld.com as a value-added site for readers and advertisers.
+It was also in 1998 that the newspaper launched its web site, www.thedailyworld.com.
+Sound Publishing purchased The Daily World, The Vidette (Montesano, Wash.), North Coast News (Ocean Shores, Wash.) and South Beach Bulletin (Westport, Wash.) in October, 2014.

 A Third Book